stingraze/llm-seed-url-generator/README.md

 Updated: 10/11/2023 Uploaded dolly2-data-expander.py under experimental folder.
 This is asks the LLM (Databrick's Dolly 2 3b) to expand data.
 The code is mostly the same as stabilityai-data-expander.py .

+Updated: 11/3/2023 Uploaded stabilityai-data-expander-multi-thread.py under experimental folder.
+This is the multithread version of stabilityai-data-expander.py.
+Much faster than single thread version upon test.

 (C)Tsubasa Kato 2023 Made with the help of ChatGPT (GPT-4)